Good artists copy, great artists steal, said Pablo Picasso (supposedly) But why artists should have all the fun.

 If you watch any keynote address by a successful CEO you’ll notice that the members of the audience feel as if she is addressing them personally.

-Paying attention to emotional ques makes you a better communicator.
+Paying attention to emotional cues makes you a better communicator.

 When you talk, learn to take note of how the other person is reacting.